 Some vet offices require a pre-dental exam, which can add an extra $50 or so to the process.
 This is usually only required for new canine patients, but some vets require it for all doggos.

 In many cases, your vet will recommend or require that your dog’s mouth is X-rayed before carrying out the cleaning.
 This can obviously increase the cost of having your dog’s teeth cleaned, but it is an important step that can help your vet determine if your dog is suffering from any serious oral health issues.

 Pet Dental Cleaning Services: What Are Your Options?

 There are basically have two places to get your dog’s teeth professionally cleaned.
 You can:

 - Go to your vet.
-Many (if not most) vets will perform a deep cleaning on your dog’s teeth or perform a number of other relatively simple procedures, such as tooth extractions or root canals.
-This is probably the best option, as your vet will already be familiar with your dog (and vice versa).
+Many (if not most) vets will perform a deep cleaning on your dog’s teeth.
+Many will also perform a number of other relatively simple procedures, such as tooth extractions or root canals.
+This is probably the preferred option for many owners, as your vet will already be familiar with your dog (and vice versa).

 - Visit a board-certified veterinary dog dentist.
 While regular vets receive a bit of basic dental training, veterinary dentists receive extensive training in dental care, and they must pass additional exams and complete a 4-year dental residency program to obtain their board certification.
-Veterinary dog dentists are therefore the better choice for any type of complicated or difficult procedure.
+This means that veterinary dog dentists are typically the better choice for any type of complicated or difficult procedure.

 As explained above, anesthesia will drastically increase the cost of having your pet’s teeth cleaned.
 So, owners are often understandably eager to avoid it whenever possible.
 But unfortunately, anesthesia is almost always required for a deep cleaning.